riverdev/Ground-Zero-NestJS/src/modules/books/readme/books.todo.md

-# TODO file of [your unit name here] for Ground Zero NestJS
+# TODO file of [unit-dtbs-mong] for Ground Zero NestJS

-Git branch : unit-[catagory]-[myunit]
+Git branch : unit-[dtbs]-[mong]
-File name  : my-unit.todo.md
+File name  : books.todo.md
-Last update: 2022-09-08-1500
+Last update: 2022-10-01-1530
 Status     : *Options to tag this field:
      *Option-1 : Pending*
      *Option-2 : Completed (no more tasks/issues to add but still need to act on these tasks)*